scala/scala-lang/blog/_posts/2022-11-20-gsoc-report.md

 The final report for this project is available [here](https://static.mikail-khan.com/gsoc-report/).

-## Towards Scalafix cross-compilation to Scala 3
+## Towards Scala 3 support for Scalafix `ExplicitResultTypes`: cross-compiling to Scala 3
 Scalafix is a linting, code completion, and rewriting tool for Scala codebases.
 It is an important migration tool that makes it easier for Scala 2 users to migrate to Scala 3.

 Scalafix currently cross-compiles for Scala 2.11, 2.12, and 2.13.
 Having it cross-compile to Scala 3 is challenging for a number of reasons but is important.
 Cross-compilation to Scala 3 would mean that the rules written in Scala 3 will be compatible and compilable in Scala 2.